Skipsea, All Saints Church

 The oldest interior feature is a medieval incised grave slab tucked into a corner under the tower.
-This is said to be the lid from the coffin of a medieal priest, and you can clearly make out the outline of two chalices on the worn stone.
+This is said to be the lid from the coffin of a medieval priest, and you can clearly make out the outline of two chalices on the worn stone.

 Carved into the exterior south wall of the nave are a mass dial and a consecration cross.
 The mass dial has a set of lines radiating out from the centre, but only covering 180 degrees. one longer arm; this corresponds to 9am, the traditional time of mass.
 The consecration cross has radiating lines covering a full 360 degrees.

-The east window is a lovely 20th century stained glass creation acting as a war memorial to villagers who died in WWI.
+The east window is a lovely 20th-century stained glass creation acting as a war memorial to villagers who died in WWI.
 The beautifully simple font was given by Archdeacon Long in 1869.

 About Skipsea, All Saints Church